 To develop a plan for an alternative lunch eating area for students, the Enviroschools Action Learning Cycle was used as the basis for a guided student inquiry.

-The class inquiry was undertaken as part of a senior syndicate unit underpinned by the theme "Me and my environment".
+The inquiry was undertaken as part of a Senior Syndicate unit underpinned by the theme, "Me and my Environment".

-The students used the digital camera to photograph aspects of their eating area they believed were important, and those they deemed to be significant hazards.
-These photographs were uploaded into PowerPoint presentations, and then transferred to the class blog via Scribd.
+The students took stock of what there was in the lunch eating area.
+They used the digital camera to photograph areas they believed were important, and those they deemed to be significant hazards.
+Students put their photos into PowerPoint presentations and uploaded them to the class blog via Scribd.

-The easy access to photos, via the class blog, supported students while they were drafting their own ideas and developing plans for a new and improved lunch eating area.
-The photos held a visual reminder of what the area looked like before.
-The teacher also planned for students and others to use the comment feature at the bottom of the blog page to create an online discussion about the photos.
+The easy access to photos via the class blog, supported students while they were drafting their own ideas and developing designs for a new and improved lunch eating area.
+The teacher planned for students and others to use the comment feature at the bottom of the blog page to create an online discussion about the photos.

-After their investigations and discussions the students created A4-sized plans of what they wanted the eating area to look like.
-The plans provided a colour scheme and showcased specific features.
-Students wrote reasons for their design choices.
+After their investigations and discussions the students created designs of what they wanted the eating area to look like.
+Reasons for the specific features they had put into their designs were included.

 Join the Virtual Learning Network (VLN) and participate in these discussions.